Factual Declaration Template for Custody

 1. I am [Your Name].
 I am the [mother/father/parent] of [Child Initials], born [YYYY-MM].
 This declaration is provided in support of [motion/response] regarding [topic].

-2. My goal is to support the child’s best interests: stability, consistent routines, and safe, predictable parenting time.
+2. My goal is to provide dated facts relevant to the child’s best interests: stability, consistent routines, and safe, predictable parenting time.

 3. Brief chronology (dates only; 5–10 bullets):